 Bibliography

-The 2024 and 2026 Pharmacy Compounding Advisory Committee votes did not close any peptide vendor.
-They closed the legal compounded telehealth channel — and that closure is what pushed demand toward the research-peptide market in the first place.
+The 2024 and 2026 Pharmacy Compounding Advisory Committee votes didn't close any peptide vendor — they closed the legal compounded GLP-1 telehealth channel (Hims, Ro, Mochi, Henry, Eden).
+That closure is what pushed demand toward the research-peptide market.

 A timeline of FDA actions affecting the US research-peptide market from late 2024 through April 2026 — Warning Letters, criminal cases, and the 503A PCAC vote that reshaped what compounding pharmacies could legally produce.